 Residential schools provide the opportunity for students to develop their practical skills under the guidance of Veterinary Physiotherapists and Veterinarians.

-Residential schools are integral to VETS771, 772 and 774.
-All residential schools will take place on the Leahurst Campus, Wirral (except for Australian and New Zealand students who will attend 2 of the 3 schools in Australia).
+Residential schools are integral to VETS772 (1 week in September) VETS771 (1 week in January) and VETS774 (2 weeks in April).
+All residential schools will take place on the Leahurst Campus, Wirral or the Liverpool Campus in the city (Anatomy skills) except for Australian and New Zealand students who may be able to attend some of the schools in Australia (with an additional cost).